urosengineer/timesheet-attendance-platform/README.md

 ![Database ER Diagram](docs/database-er-diagram.png)
 *Entity-Relationship diagram: all core tables and relationships in the system.*

-All business objects are normalized and scoped by Organization for multi-tenant isolation.
+Most business entities are organization-scoped for multi-tenant isolation (Role and Permission are global).
-Soft deletion and workflow status fields ensure full traceability and auditability.
+Soft delete and workflow status fields apply to all critical entities, enabling traceability and auditability.

 ---